New to Warriors Gaming Squad and the NBA 2K League? Read on to learn about the team, the league, and how it all works!

 10. There’s no way these players are actually better than me, though, right?

 Well, you may be the exception … but it’s pretty likely.
-Most players qualify for the league by winning amateur 5-on-5 tournaments and going through a rigorous interview and 2K League Combine process.
+Most players qualify for the league by winning amateur 5-on-5 tournaments and going through a rigorous interview and NBA 2K League Combine process.
 There’s a lot of familiarity among the top players from time spent playing together and against one another.
 A lot of games might look like they have less movement than NBA games, but there are a lot of mind games at work, and no shortage of flashy dunks either.
 Most teams run what looks like a lot of pick-and-roll offense, but watch carefully—some teams throw in a wrinkle and movement on almost every play.
 Beyond that, these players have great instincts on when to reach for a steal, impeccable timing on tricky fadeaway jump shots, and uncanny passing vision.

 11. How’s the team looking this year?